What is Polybutylene Pipe and Should You Replace It?

 Will My Homeowners Insurance Cover Polybutylene Pipe Leaks?

-Of course, only specific insurance companies can answer that question, for your specific circumstances.
+Ultimately, only your specific insurance company can answer that question based on your specific circumstances.

-Generally speaking however, we know insurance coverage for homes with poly piping has been a headache for many homeowners.
-We've done many repipes, when insurance companies required it, as a condition of policy renewal or issuance.
+Generally speaking however, we know insurance coverage for homes with poly piping has often been a headache for many homeowners.
+We've handled many repipes when insurance companies have required it as a condition of policy renewal or issuance.

 TOC